brefphp/aws-lambda-layers/README.md

 >
 > However, `ldd` fails when running on another CPU architecture.
 So instead of `ldd`, we can use `objdump -p /usr/bin/bash | grep NEEDED` (that needs to be installed with `yum install binutils`).

-Related: `utils/lib-check` is a small utility-tool to check whether we're copying unnecessary `.so` files into the layer (i.e. `.so` files that already exist in Lambda).

 ### Supporting a new PHP version

 The general idea is to copy `php-82` into `php-83`.
 Search/replace `php-82` with `php-83`, update the PHP version, update the `Makefile`, and adapt anything else if needed.